 The SSA evaluates disability claims on a case-by-case basis, considering various factors, including the severity of your medical condition and its impact on your ability to work.

 Are Your Disability Benefits Denied?
-Contact a lawyer
+Contact a Lawyer

 If your disability benefits were denied, don’t give up.
-Experienced disability lawyers may help to appeal the decision and fight for the benefits.
+Experienced Social Security disability lawyers may help to appeal the decision and fight for the benefits.
 They will guide you through the process and work tirelessly to protect your rights.